FraunhoferIOSB/FROST-Server/docs/extensions/DataModel-Projects.md

 Users can change their own password.

 **Roles** embody sets of permissions that a user can have.
 Roles are stored in the `ROLES` table.
-Test roles are:
+The default roles are:

 - read
 - create